learntocloud/learn-to-cloud/docs/Welcome.md

 ## What is Learn to Cloud?

 Learn to Cloud is a GUIDE (not a book or course) that originated from [this tweet](https://twitter.com/madebygps/status/1406258053427740672?lang=en).
-The goal is to provide an outline of skills you need to learn to get into Cloud Computing.
-At the end of it you should have the technical knowledge for roles like:
+The goal is to provide an outline of skills you need to learn Cloud Computing.

-- System administrator
-- Cloud Support Engineer
-- Cloud Administrator

 ## Is Cloud Still Worth Learning with the rise of AI?

-Yes.
-Cloud is 100% still worth learning.
 As AI advances, cloud infrastructure demand rises.
-Learn cloud but embrace tools like [GitHub Copilot](https://youtube.com/playlist?list=PLlrxD0HtieHgr23PS05FIncnih4dH9Na5) and [ChatGPT](https://openai.com/blog/chatgpt) ASAP to make you more productive and competitive.
+Learn cloud and embrace tools like [GitHub Copilot](https://youtube.com/playlist?list=PLlrxD0HtieHgr23PS05FIncnih4dH9Na5) and [ChatGPT](https://openai.com/blog/chatgpt) ASAP to make you more productive and competitive.

-Incorporate ChatGPT into your learning process as if it were a search engine.
-This will develop your prompt engineering skillset.
-If you don't know what prompt engineering is, ask ChatGPT.

 ## We Recommend You Watch These First
 - [How I became a Cloud Engineer with no college degree](https://youtu.be/kluKaLXJ2lg)